Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Perform a rolling-action start-update with maxSurge set to 1 and maxUnavailable set to 0.
 - [ ] Create a new Managed Instance Group with an updated instance template.
 Add the group to the backend service for the load balancer.
 When all instances in the new Managed Instance Group are healthy, delete the old Managed Instance Group.
 - [ ] Create a new instance template with the new application version.
 Update the existing Managed Instance Group with the new instance template.
 Delete the instances in the Managed Instance Group to allow the Managed Instance Group to recreate the instance using the new instance template.

+The correct answer is:

+2. **Perform a rolling-action start-update with maxSurge set to 1 and maxUnavailable set to 0.**

+### Explanation of why other options are wrong:

+1. **Perform a rolling-action start-update with maxSurge set to 0 and maxUnavailable set to 1**:
+   - **Reason for being wrong**: Setting `maxSurge` to 0 means no additional instances can be created beyond the current capacity, which prevents scaling up to accommodate the new version.
+Additionally, setting `maxUnavailable` to 1 would allow one instance to be unavailable at a time, potentially reducing capacity during the deployment.

+3. **Create a new Managed Instance Group with an updated instance template**:
+   - **Reason for being wrong**: This approach involves creating a completely new Managed Instance Group and adding it to the backend service.
+It does not ensure that the available capacity remains constant during deployment, as the new group would need to scale up and the old group would likely be deleted after all instances are healthy in the new group, causing potential fluctuations in capacity.

+4. **Create a new instance template and update the existing Managed Instance Group**:
+   - **Reason for being wrong**: This option involves updating the instance template of the existing Managed Instance Group and deleting instances to recreate them with the new template.
+This process can lead to temporary decreases in available capacity during the deployment, which is contrary to the requirement of maintaining constant capacity.

+### Why Option 2 is correct:

+- **Rolling Update with `maxSurge` and `maxUnavailable` settings**: This approach allows for a controlled deployment of the new application version while ensuring that the available capacity does not decrease:
+  - `maxSurge` set to 1 allows the Managed Instance Group to temporarily increase its size by one instance above the desired capacity, ensuring that there is room to deploy new instances with the updated application version.
+  - `maxUnavailable` set to 0 ensures that no instances are taken offline at any time during the update process, maintaining the current capacity of the Managed Instance Group.

+- **Gradual Deployment**: The rolling update strategy ensures that new instances with the updated application version are gradually rolled out, while old instances are gradually replaced.
+This minimizes disruption to the availability and capacity of the web application during the deployment process.

+### Conclusion:

+Performing a rolling-action start-update with `maxSurge` set to 1 and `maxUnavailable` set to 0 is the recommended approach to ensure a smooth deployment of a new application version in a Managed Instance Group while maintaining constant available capacity.
+This method adheres to best practices for minimizing downtime and ensuring service continuity during updates.

 **[⬆ Back to Top](#table-of-contents)**